Community Road Safety Grant Program

 Applications are to be submitted and managed online through SmartyGrants, our online grants management system.

-You can begin an application when grants open on Monday October 12.
+You can begin an application when the round opens on Monday 4 April.
 Apply here.

 To be eligible for funding you must be Victorian based, financially viable and one of the following: